-Moving to Europe was clearly a good move for Edwina, as she has since gone on to have incredible success, representing Australia in the Olympics on three occasions, in Hong Kong in 2008, London in 2012, and Rio de Janeiro in 2016 - with two top ten placings.
+Moving to Europe was clearly a good move for Edwina, as she has since gone on to have incredible success, representing Australia in the Olympics on four occasions, in Hong Kong in 2008, London in 2012, Rio de Janeiro in 2016 and Tokyo in 2021- with two top ten placings.

 She was the first Australian not only to qualify for the Final of the World Equestrian Games in 2006, she also won the semifinal, and while that would be impressive enough in itself - she then went on to finish in 4th place, proving that her belief that everything is possible as long as you keep believing in yourself will ring true - as long as you put the work in it.

 Global Champions Tour